pauldeschacht/pauldeschacht.github.io/_posts/2014-04-28-DSL-Parser.md

 5. The column city is completely ignored
 6. The year month columns are merged and are transformed into a single date

-This transformation represents the most common use cases, but is possible to build far more complex transformations.
+This transformation represents some of the common use cases, but is possible to extend with far more complex transformations.
+The DSL `simple-dsl` below is enough to execute the required transformations.

-The DSL part is written in Clojure and can contain any Clojure defined function.
-The example DSL `simple-dsl` is responsible for the previous transformation:

 ```clojure
 (def simple-dsl {